ValeriiVasin/requirejs-mock/README.md

 c = injector.require('module/c');
 ```

-**Notice:** During the mock setup - module cache will be removed automatically for you and mocked module value will be returned afterwards, as expected.
+**Notice:** If you're using `mock()` module cache will be removed automatically for you and mocked module value will be returned afterwards, as expected.

 ```js
 // get original A value